rejones/wyc/web/README.md

  Load your spreadsheet into *xl2cal* by either:

-- dragging the spreadsheet file onto the landing site labelled Drag and drop a spreadsheet file here or
+- dragging the spreadsheet file onto the landing site labelled `Drag and drop a spreadsheet file here` or
-- using the Choose file button.
+- using the `Choose file` button.

  By default, *xl2cal* assumes that the sheet to use is the first in the spreadsheet.
  However, you can change this with the
- Sheet name or number box.
+ `Sheet name or number` box.
  Note that sheets are numbered from 0.

- You may also wish to select the calendar year for your calendar from the Select Year drop-down list on the left.
+ You may also wish to select the calendar year for your calendar from the `Select Year` drop-down list on the left.
  The default is the current year.

- Set default duration of events with Duration box.
+ Set default duration of events with the `Duration` box.
  Times may be hours (e.g. "2") or hours and minutes (e.g. "0:45" or "0.45").

- If you want all calendar entries to use a common prefix (such as "WYC"), enter it in the Events Prefix box on the right.
+ If you want all calendar entries to use a common prefix (such as "WYC"), enter it in the `Events Prefix` box on the right.

 ### 3. Selecting columns for export